 We continue to embrace diversity of thought and opinion in everything we do, in the belief that when views collide, disciplines interact, and perspectives intersect, truly original thought takes form.

 We offer competitive salaries, access to a generous pension scheme, 30 days’ leave per annum (pro-rata for part-time/fixed-term), a season ticket loan scheme and access to a comprehensive range of personal and professional development opportunities.
 In addition, we offer a range of work life balance and family friendly, inclusive employment policies, flexible working arrangements, and campus facilities including an on-site nursery at the Mile End campus.

-The post is a full time (35 hours per week), fixed-term appointment for 24 months, with an expected start date in Aug 2020.
-The starting salary will be Grade 5, in the range of £38,084 - £44,807 per annum, depending on experience, inclusive of London Allowance.
+This is a full-time (35 hours per week) fixed-term appointment for 12 months, with an expected start date of 5th Oct 2020.
+The starting salary will be ST3 stage, nodal point 4 which is £49,036 per annum, plus £2,161 per annum London Allowance.